kubewarden/docs/src/quick-start.md

 helm install --wait -n kubewarden kubewarden-controller kubewarden/kubewarden-controller
 ```

-The following components should be installed inside the `kubewarden` namespace in your Kubernetes cluster:
+The following charts should be installed inside the `kubewarden` namespace in your Kubernetes cluster:

 * `kubewarden-crds` which will register the
 `ClusterAdmissionPolicy` and `PolicyServer` Custom Resources